keelback-code/odd-art-history/README.md

 ## User Stories

-A first time visitor who is new to art history and comes to the site looking for information
+A first time visitor who is new to art history and comes to the site looking for information:
 * I want to easily understand the content and layout of the site
 * I want to intuitively navigate the site to browse content
 * I want to be able to access and use the website as intended on any device